 - Numerous Spanish dialects are included, and they’re kept separate.
 Many Iberian Spanish lessons are repeated in Mexican Spanish, but on completely separate pathways, so there’s no confusing mix of Spanish dialects.
 You’ll also see separate pathways for Peruvian and Costa Rican Spanish, which is great if you specifically need those.

-- Vocabulary is well-selected and the dialogues are based on real life situations.
+- Vocabulary is well-selected and the dialogues are based on real-life situations using key vocabulary.
 The presenters also pronounce their words clearly and naturally.
 This means the lessons teach useful language – the kind of Spanish you’ll actually hear in Spanish-speaking countries.

 - The handy mobile app makes it possible to listen to episodes on the go, which is helpful.
 In fact, the line-by-line audio feature will work on your smartphone.

 For all the positives, there are quite a few significant flaws in SpanishPod101:

 - The podcasts use too much English and not enough Spanish.
 Although great for beginners, this really gets frustrating as you advance – especially all the English chit-chat.
 I know that for me, the more fluent I get with a language, the more I start craving higher-level texts I can really sink my teeth into.
 If you’re the same, as your level improves, you’ll probably start wishing there was less English and more Spanish in the podcasts.